Miguel26-pixel/Projeto-Integrador/rpi/README.md

 	deb http://..... <replace_with_buster> main contrib non-free rpi

+And edit the /etc/apt/sources.list.d/raspi.list file the same way.
 Finally, run the following commands, which should take a long time to complete:

 	sudo apt update